kerimedeiros/vue-expense-tracker/README.md

 # Vue 3 Expense Tracker (Tutorial Project)

-An expense tracker app built with Vue 3 and the composition API.
+An expense tracker application built with Vue 3 and the composition API.

 - Add and remove expenses/income
 - Track balance